 This course will cover Sections 5-21 of the study manual.
-I will very briefly review the materials in Sections 1-4 during the first week.
+I will very briefly review the materials in Sections 1-4 on Thursday Sept 7.
 As the title of the study manual indicated, this course covers part of the SOA Exam C syllabus.
 The rest is covered in ACT452 and ACT466.
 I will also teach some topics that are not covered by the SOA Exam C but useful in insurance modelling.